| Written by Geir Nerbø

 The exploration of safety training in mining reveals a vital truth: enduring safety hinges on dynamic and innovative approaches, transcending traditional methods.
 Recognizing the significant role of human error in accidents, the article underscores the necessity for training that embeds instinctual responses to crises, akin to military drills.
 Embracing technological advancements like wearables and data analytics further enhances training effectiveness, fostering a culture of safety and accountability.
 This journey towards a 'zero harm' environment in mining is not just about adherence to protocols but a continuous pursuit of adapting and improving safety measures in the face of ever-present risks.

 Want to learn more about how to apply wearables in your operational safety plan and improve the training results of your crew?
-Continue reading our full article about wearables in safety training situations or delve deeper into one of our core topics - Mining Safety.
+Continue reading our full article about wearables in safety training situations, or delve deeper into one of our core topics - Mining Safety.

-Note: This article was updated January 24th, 2024
+Note: This article was updated on the 9th of July 2024